'Emerald Sunshine'

 - Is 'Emerald Sunshine' good for the Colorado Front Range?

-- Yes.
-'Emerald Sunshine' is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, 'Emerald Sunshine' is a well-suited tree for Colorado's Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.

 - How big does 'Emerald Sunshine' get?